PratikC07/DhanGuru_Landing_Website/README.md

 A modern, dark-themed pre-launch landing page for DhanGuru, an AI-powered personal finance platform tailored for young Indian users.

+## Overview

+DhanGuru is an AI-powered personal finance platform designed for young Indian users.
+The landing page features a modern, interactive design with a focus on accessibility, multilingual support, and engaging user experience.

+## Hero Section
+- **Tagline:** "Guiding Every Rupee Right" (now appears on a single line with a typewriter animation)
+- **Description:**
+  > Empower your financial journey with DhanGuru—your smart, multilingual AI companion for budgeting, saving, and building wealth.
+Experience effortless money management, personalized insights, and guidance designed for the next generation of Indian achievers.
+- **Scroll Indicator:**
+  - The "Scroll to explore" message appears at the bottom of the hero section and smoothly disappears when the user scrolls down.
+  - This is implemented using the Intersection Observer API for reliable detection of scroll position and visibility.

 ## Features

 - 🌑 Modern dark-mode design with neon gradients and glowing accents